 - With Jessica Jones

 During our recent Indiegogo campaign, one of our supporters asked for a pic of herself and Jessica.
 Por qué?
-As a vocal survivor herself, she identified deeply with Jessica’s struggle and felt that maybe for the first time in superhero series history someone got it.
-See, it’s all about how you depict a survivor’s story, not whether or not they bounce back–you’ll notice Lara Croft’s #gamergate-esque fiasco got quite a different response from the feminist community.
+As a vocal survivor herself, she identified deeply with Jessica’s struggle and felt that maybe for the first time in superhero series history someone got eso.
+Ver, it’s all about how you depict a survivor’s story, not whether or not they bounce back–you’ll notice Lara Croft’s #gamergate-esque fiasco got quite a different response from the feminist community.

-Jessica Jones is a unique franchise in that the comics decision not to go down the sexual assault road was just as feminist as the series’ decision to actually tackle it: you should definitely check out Michael Bendis’ take on why as a man he didn’t usurp that female story, and how comic mediums tend to glorify assault, even accidentally, just by nature of depiction.
+Jessica Jones is a unique franchise in that the comics decision no to go down the sexual assault road was just as feminist as the series’ decision to actually tackle it: you should definitely check out Michael Bendis’ take on why as a man he didn’t usurp that female story, and how comic mediums tend to glorify assault, even accidentally, just by nature of depiction.
 Having female writers changed the conversation.

 - With Luke Cage

 Like Jessica Jones, Luke Cage totally outperformed DC’s lighter CW fare because it dealt with real issues through an authentic lens.
-The majority (o, as far as my google-fu can tell, all) of the show’s writers were Black themselves, and that definitely helped.
+The majority (o, as far as my google-fu can tell, todos) of the show’s writers were Black themselves, and that definitely helped.
 This is one of those important series that you feel pretty embarrassed for not having seen just because it’s so frikkin’ important.
 This tee’s como $6, which is crazy cheap.

 Here’s another traditional-style tribute tee, also $6:

 - With the Random Shirt for the superhero geek who can’t decide, there’s the random shirt.
 You can sometimes get ThinkGeek’s pricier shirts here for cheap, so it’s a cool chance to see what you get, if you’re feeling random!